milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/thirdparties/index.html.md

 Content providers

-Verizon Media partners with various content providers, listed below, who provide content to you on our Services.
+Yahoo partners with various content providers, listed below, who provide content to you on our Services.
 These content providers may be in the form of services such as providing you maps from one partner and news from a different partner.
 Because your browser, app, or device must request the content from the content provider's servers, these providers can collect your information, including your IP address, page header information, browser information, and other information just as if you had visited their website or used their app directly.

 ABC
 Astrology.com/iVillage